-When you and your program adviser/committee chair have determined your culminating project is complete, a student is ready for a final conference/oral examination.
+When you and your program adviser/committee chair have determined your culminating project is complete, you may schedule a final conference/oral examination.
 The final conference should be scheduled six weeks prior to final examinations week to allow for reviewing and electronic submission or off-site binding before the end of the semester.
 See the recommended completion deadlines for each term.

-It is the student's responsibility to schedule the final conference with committee members and reserve a room.
-Final oral examinations are required for all students whose programs require the completion of a thesis, field study, starred paper(s), creative work or the professional portfolio.
+- It is your responsibility to schedule the final conference with committee members and reserve a room.
+Final oral examinations are required for the completion of a thesis, field study, starred paper(s), creative work or the professional portfolio.
 The final and preliminary conference cannot take place in the same semester.
-The School of Graduate Studies must be notified of the date of the final conference so that an approval form can be forwarded to the student's committee chair/adviser.
-Send these final conference details via E-mail to Ann Anderson at email@example.com.

 Final written comprehensive examinations may be required by other program plans and is at the option of individual departments.
 The examinations are developed, administered and evaluated by members of the faculty responsible for the graduate program.

-Once the student has successfully passed the final evaluation conference, made corrections required by his/her committee, and received approval through the School of Graduate Studies, the field study, thesis or starred paper is ready for binding.
-The approval page must be signed by the committee members and the abstract must be signed by the committee chairperson.
+Once you have successfully passed the final evaluation conference, made corrections required by your committee, and received format approval through the School of Graduate Studies, the field study, thesis or starred paper is ready for final electronic submission or binding.

 Thesis, Starred Paper, Creative Work Procedural Overview

-- Select thesis committee members and notify The School of Graduate Studies using the Culminating Project Committee Approval form;
+- Select committee members and notify The School of Graduate Studies using the Culminating Project Committee Approval form;

 - Verify preliminary conference eligibility and submit project proposal;